Depression: Depression Glossary

 Seasonal affective disorder (SAD): SAD is a depression that occurs each year at the same time, usually starting in fall or winter and ending in spring or early summer.

 Selective serotonin reuptake inhibitors (SSRIs): A class of antidepressant drugs that help to increase serotonin, a chemical responsible for communication between nerves in the brain.
-Representative drugs include Prozac, Paxil, Zoloft, Celexa, Lexapro and Luvox.
+Representative drugs include Prozac, Paxil, Zoloft, Celexa, Lexapro, Luvox and Viibryd.

 Sexual abuse: Abuse of a sexual nature such as rape, incest, and indecent exposure.
 Sexual abuse can cause various physical and emotional problems including lack of self-esteem, self-destructive behavior, anxiety and depression.